Kiwi Fruit During Pregnancy – Benefits & Precautions

 How to Include Kiwi in Your Pregnancy Diet?

-Kiwi and pregnancy is a beautiful combination.
+Kiwi and pregnancy are a beautiful combination.
 It can be consumed in many ways, such as:

-- Cut the fruit, scoop the fruit off of the skin and enjoy
+- Cut the fruit, scoop the fruit off the skin, and enjoy

 - Include it in your salads with other fruits